mjbots/moteus/docs/reference.md

 If an absolute encoder is configured on the ABS port, its value will be reported here in revolutions.

+#### 0x00a - Motor Temperature ####

+Mode: Read only

+The current motor temperature, measured in degrees celsius.
+This will only be valid if a 47k NTC thermistor is connected to the TEMP pads and `servo.enable_motor_temperature` is set to 1.

 #### 0x00b - Trajectory complete ####

 Mode: Read only